 Dinah squared her shoulders, stared briefly into infinity, then held out her hand and said, "Deal."
 They shook.

 "Right," the Dagda answered.
 "I'll just–" He started to gesture at the stock, then stopped.
 "No. Dinah, please switch the pajamas between Niles and his image there."
 Mina smiled at him.

 Dinah became grateful as she went through the task.
 As she peeled off Niles's pajamas (grubby blue cotton) and the stock's (white terrycloth), the differences became obvious.
-The real Niles grumbled in his sleep and flopped, and wore a diaper.
+The real Niles grumbled in his sleep and flopped, and wore a nappy.
 The stock was completely inert, and was naked under the cloth.
-She slipped a diaper onto it.
+She slipped a nappy onto it.

 Task done, she retreated from the bed, hugging Niles, who was now awake about one part in four.